 - Criss-cross points every which way before moving on.

 - As soon as you hit something, stop reeling and pull the spinnerbait by moving the rod up – it changes the action and triggers bites.
 If you’re struggling, or if you’re slow-rolling, this bump and pull can change everything.

 - Jerk straight up and back while reeling to get a good hookset.

 - Use a rod with a heavy action and a sensitive tip.

-- A 5.3:1 reel is great for spinnerbaits – like those old Garcia reels.
+- A 5.3:1 reel is excellent for spinnerbaits – like those old Garcia reels.

-My granddaughter was fishing spinnerbaits successfully at age 9 without knowing a thing about them.
-You can do it too – just get out there and do it.
+My granddaughter was fishing spinnerbaits successfully at age nine without knowing a thing about them.
+You can do it too – get out there and do it.